theogravity/fastify-starter-turbo-monorepo/README.md

 # Fastify Turbo Monorepo Starter

-This is a starter project for building an API server using Typescript, Fastify and Kysely with Postgres.
+This is a starter project for building an API server using Typescript, Fastify v5 and Kysely with Postgres.

 ## Features

+- Fastify v5 with Typescript.
 - It is setup as a monorepo using [`turbo`](https://turbo.build/) and [`pnpm`](https://pnpm.io/).
 - Outputs OpenAPI schema for the API and has a web UI for viewing it.
 - A sample REST test is included using Vitest.